IngmarBitter/defenders/md/Christ/Christ.Slides.2.IncarnationTwoNaturesOnePerson.md

 ## Craig’s Proposed Model (Three Planks)

-* (1) Chalcedon: **one person** exemplifying **two complete natures**
+* (1) One person with two complete natures
-* (2) A rehabilitated Apollinarian *insight* (handled carefully)
-  * A proposal about how unity of person is secured without splitting into two
-  * Without denying that Christ’s humanity is complete
-* (3) A **subliminal-divine** account during the state of humiliation
-  * Divine aspects largely “subliminal”
+* (2) The Logos Himself is the mind of Christ’s human nature — one person, not two
-  * A genuinely human waking consciousness that begins infant-like and grows
+* (3) During His earthly life, divine knowledge is beneath a genuinely human consciousness
-  * Not pretense; a real human life

 ---

+## Plank 1: One Person, Two Complete Natures

+* Craig adopts Chalcedon as his starting point
+  * One person (the Logos) exemplifying two complete natures
+  * “Without confusion, without change, without division, without separation”
+* The incarnation is addition, not subtraction
+  * The Logos assumes a human nature; He does not divest divine attributes
+* Reduplicative predication resolves apparent contradictions
+  * Each predicate applies to Christ **with respect to** the relevant nature

+---

-## The Logos as Archetype of Humanity
+## Plank 2: The Logos as Archetype of Humanity

 <p style="font-family: 'Gabriola', serif;">"Then God said, 'Let Us make man in Our image, according to Our likeness [...]'
 So God created man in His own image; in the image of God He created him; male and female He created them."</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Genesis 1:26–27 (NKJV)</em></p>

 * The *Imago Dei*: humans bear God's image in rationality, self-consciousness, and freedom
 * Craig's insight: the Logos already possesses these capacities archetypally
-* In the incarnation, the Logos assumes a human nature brought to completeness through union with him
+* In the incarnation, the Logos assumes a human nature brought to completeness through union with Him
-* This explains plank 2: one person (not two) because the Logos *is* the rational soul
+* One person (not two) because the Logos *is* the rational soul

 ---

-## The Subliminal Self (Iceberg Model)
+## Plank 3: The Subliminal Self

 * William James' concept: consciousness has subliminal depths beneath waking awareness
   * Your conscious and subconscious mind do not make you two persons